dafny-lang/dafny/docs/_includes/Types.md

 distinct and is designated by the prefix `bv` followed (without white space) by a positive integer (without leading zeros) stating the number of bits.
 For example, `bv1`, `bv8`, and `bv32` are legal bit-vector type names.
+The type `bv0` is also legal; it is a bit-vector type with no bits and just one value, `0x0`.

 Constant literals of bit-vector types are given by integer literals converted automatically to the designated type, either by an implicit or explicit conversion operation or by initialization in a declaration.